usfproject/amur_tiger/README.md

 ### **Run the training script on gaivi**

 We submitted our training jobs on gaivi server.
 Bash script is available in **trainer.sh**.

-We used 4-fold cross validation for training
+We used 4-fold cross validation for training.
+To run for a respective fold, change the --fold argument in trainer.sh as shown below.

+> srun python -u ppbm_fold.py  --fold=0 > fold0.out
+> srun python -u ppbm_fold.py  --fold=1 > fold1.out
+> srun python -u ppbm_fold.py  --fold=2 > fold2.out
+> srun python -u ppbm_fold.py  --fold=3 > fold.out

 Submit the job by running below command:

 > #sbatch trainer.sh